 Network Penetration Testing

-Stage two is when our pen test team uses a range of OSINT tools to find exploitable weaknesses in your network.
+The next stage is when our pen test team uses a range of OSINT tools to find exploitable weaknesses in your network.
 We gather all the information we need to carry out a successful network attack simulation.
-This includes external IP addresses, credential leak information available online, the domains you use and misconfigured servers.
+This information includes external IP addresses, credential leak information available online, the domains you use and misconfigured servers.

 We then analyze your security system’s response to the attack, assess the effectiveness of your intrusion prevention systems, and prepare a comprehensive report detailing our test team’s observations, analysis, and recommendations.
 The report includes information about vulnerabilities detected, our attack methodology, a description and analysis of your attack preparedness, and actionable recommendations to strengthen your defenses against external attacks.